McGranahanLab/ALPACA-model/README.md

 #### 3. Clone proportions table

 Table containing cellular prevalence of each clone in each sample, saved as comma separated file under the name `cp_table.csv`.
 This can be derived from cancer cell fractions (CCF), for example by subtracting the CCF values of children clones from CCF values of their parents.
 CONIPHER contains `compute_subclone_proportions` function which can be adapted to output the clone proportions.
-This table contains an index column specifing clone names (which must match the name of clones in phylogenetic tree - see below) and one column for each sample.
+This table contains an index column specifying clone names (which must match the name of clones in phylogenetic tree - see below) and one column for each sample.
 Proportions should sum to 1 in each sample, but small deviations from 1 are tolerated.

 |clone|U_LTXSIM001_SU_T1.R1|U_LTXSIM001_SU_T1.R2|U_LTXSIM001_SU_T1.R3|
 |--------|--------|--------|--------|